Kuanhao-Chao/LiftOn/docs/source/content/same_species_liftover/liftover_rice_plant.rst

     :align:   center
     :scale:  30 %

-    Protein-gene order plot, with the x-axis representing the reference genome ([REFERENCE]) and the y-axis representing the target genome ([TARGET]).
+    Protein-gene order plot, with the x-axis representing the reference genome (IRGSP) and the y-axis representing the target genome (ASM2616768).
 The protein sequence identities are color-coded on a logarithmic scale, ranging from green to red.
 Green represents a sequence identity score of 1, while red corresponds to a sequence identity score of 0.

 |